Estonia travel advice

 Estonian law prohibits discrimination on the basis of gender and sexual orientation.

-However, 2SLGBTQI+ travellers should consider exercising caution, especially in smaller towns, when visiting Estonia.
+However, 2SLGBTQI+ persons should consider exercising caution, especially in smaller towns, when visiting Estonia.
 Local advocacy groups report incidents of verbal and physical assault.

 Travel and your sexual orientation, gender identity, gender expression and sex characteristics